checkdigit/time/README.md

 - Implements most of Temporal.Instant, except timezone/calendar functionality
 - Implements Temporal.Now.instant()
 - Stripped down `date-fns` functions
+- `date-fns-tz` for timezone support

 Temporal (vs the millisecond precision of standard Date built-in) is useful for webservices recording the time of events, where concurrent activity may occur and millisecond precision does not provide adequate uniqueness and ordering.

-In addition, the [`date-fns`](https://date-fns.org) library is included.
+The [`date-fns`](https://date-fns.org) library is included.
 The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v2.29.1.

+Additionally, the [`date-fns-tz`](https://github.com/marnusw/date-fns-tz) library is included.
+The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v1.3.7.

 ### Important note about `Instant.toString()`